 Many teams of astronomers are using electronic cameras to find these near-Earth objects, but according to NASA, the entire effort consists of fewer than 100 people.

 A mission that’s scheduled to launch in 2016 will teach scientists even more about asteroids.

 OSIRIS-REx will visit an asteroid called 1999 RQ36, take a sample of at least 2.1 ounces and bring it back to Earth.

 “This is going to be the largest sample of an extraterrestrial object returned to Earth since end of the Apollo missions over 40 years ago,” said Edward Beshore, deputy principal investigator for the mission, who is based at the University of Arizona, Tucson.

-This asteroid, like the one that will fly by on February 15, is considered a near-Earth object.
-The mission would further clarify the threat that this particular object poses, and better predict the orbits of other near-Earth asteroids, Beshore said.
+Because the asteroid is among those cataloged as a near-Earth object, the mission would further clarify the threat that this particular object poses, and better predict the orbits of other near-Earth asteroids, Beshore said.

 Scientists at the University of Arizona are collaborating with NASA and Lockheed Martin Space Systems on this mission.

-To better predict the orbits of hazardous objects, this group is looking at the Yarkovsky effect, a force created when the asteroid absorbs sunlight and re-radiates it as heat.
+To better predict the orbits of hazardous objects, the group is looking at the Yarkovsky effect, a force created when the asteroid absorbs sunlight and re-radiates it as heat.

-The effect is, at first glance, quite small – Beshore cited his colleague Steven Chesley’s comparison of this effect to the force you feel when you hold grapes in your hand.
+The effect is, at first glance, quite small – Beshore cited his colleague Steven Chesley’s comparison of this effect to the force a person feels when holding grapes in a hand.
 But over time, it’s an important consideration when trying to understand where an asteroid is headed.